dr1rrb/ha-twinkly/README.md

 ## Road map
 - [x] Configure HACS
-- [ ] Add this repo to the default repo of HACS
+- [ ] Add this repo to the default repo of HACS: _[in progress](https://github.com/hacs/default/pull/107)_
-- [ ] Add support of online / offline (and make sure that we don't have to restart HA when we plug-in a device)
+- [x] Add support of online / offline (and make sure that we don't have to restart HA when we plug-in a device)
 - [ ] Add discovery of devices on LAN
 - [ ] Add support of floating IP adress
 - [ ] Merge as a component in the HA repo